-Diphenhydramine – Commonly known as Benadryl, this medication can have multiple purposes, Dr. Auth says.
+- Diphenhydramine.
+Commonly known as Benadryl, this medication can have multiple purposes.
 It can help children with mild allergic reactions, as well as those who have seasonal allergies and some cold symptoms.
 Dr. Auth cautions that it frequently has sedative side effects, and should not be given to children younger than 2 without first consulting a pediatrician.

-Antifungal cream, 1 percent – Commonly known under the brand name Lotrimin, this cream is good for treating yeast diaper rashes, ringworm, and athlete’s foot, Dr. Auth says.
+- Antifungal cream, 1 percent.
+Commonly known under the brand name Lotrimin, this cream is good for treating yeast diaper rashes, ringworm and athlete’s foot.

-Sunblock – Dr. Auth recommends families keep plenty of sunblock on hand: Barrier forms, which contain compounds like zinc oxide or titanium dioxide and block out the sun are safe at any age.
+- Sunblock.
+Keep plenty of sunblock on hand: Barrier forms, which contain compounds like zinc oxide or titanium dioxide and block out the sun are safe at any age.
 UV A and UV B light absorbers containing PABAs can be used in children after age 6 months old.
 Dr. Auth also recommends families choose SPFs around 40 or 50.
 Anything marked higher than that shows minimal additional benefit.

-Petroleum-based ointments – These treatments can be helpful as a barrier, Dr. Auth says.
+- Petroleum-based ointments.
+These treatments can be helpful as a barrier.
 For example, they can protect a cut against infection or can lock in moisture on chapped lips or dry hands.

-Humidifier – This can be helpful for children suffering colds, Dr. Auth says.
+- Humidifier.
+This can be helpful for children suffering colds, Dr. Auth says.
 However, he cautions families to properly maintain humidifiers to prevent mold production or limescale build-up, which can worsen problems.
-Also, whether to use a warm or cold mist is generally a matter of preference, Dr. Auth says.
+Also, whether to use a warm or cold mist is generally a matter of preference, he says.

 A word of caution